laura geiger

 orientation

-This practice is grounded and experiential.
-It comes out of years in applied performing arts, somatic inquiry, social therapeutics, object work, and long-term collaborative experimentation.
-My teaching moves slowly and responsively, staying close to what is happening and letting the work unfold from there.
+This work is grounded and experiential, shaped through years of applied performing arts, somatic inquiry, social therapeutics, and long-form collaboration.
+I stay close to what arises and let the work unfold from there.